AnabelaLealCosta19/bonodopt/README.md

     - Contact us section
         - Message us
             - Envelope icon with changing background colour to indicate that it's clickable
-            - When clicked opens a modal to send a message
-            - Includes a send button to submit the message
+            - When clicked opens a modal to send a message with send button to submit
             - Has "x" to dismiss modal even though it closes when clicking anywhere outside of modal
             - Modal includes bootstrap validation to ensure that all required fields have been filled out correctly by user
         - Call us